vuejs/v2.vuejs.org/src/guide/index.md

 Go ahead and enter `app3.seen = false` in the console.
 You should see the message disappear.

-This second example demonstrates that we can bind data to not only text and attributes, but also the **structure** of the DOM.
+This third example demonstrates that we can bind data to not only text and attributes, but also the **structure** of the DOM.
 Moreover, Vue also provides a powerful transition effect system that can automatically apply [transition effects](transitions.html) when elements are inserted/updated/removed by Vue.

 There are quite a few other directives, each with its own special functionality.
 For example, the `v-for` directive can be used for displaying a list of items using the data from an Array: